-- (A) If coinventor A has given a power of attorney to a patent practitioner and coinventor B has not, replies must be signed by the patent practitioner of A and by coinventor B. - (B) If coinventors A and B have each appointed their own patent practitioner, replies must be signed by both patent practitioners.
+(A) If coinventor A has given a power of attorney to a patent practitioner and coinventor B has not, replies must be signed by the patent practitioner of A and by coinventor B.

+(B) If coinventors A and B have each appointed their own patent practitioner, replies must be signed by both patent practitioners.

-403 Correspondence - With Whom Held; Customer Number Practice [R-11.2013]
+403 Correspondence - With Whom Held; Customer Number Practice [R-01.2024]

 37 CFR 1.33 states that when an attorney or agent has been duly appointed to prosecute an application, correspondence will be held with the attorney or agent unless some other correspondence address has been given.
-If an attorney or agent of record assigns a correspondence address which is different than an address where the attorney or agent normally receives mail, the attorney or agent is reminded that 37 CFR 11.106 requires the attorney or agent to keep information obtained by attorney/agent - client relationship in confidence.
-Double correspondence with an applicant and his or her attorney, or with two representatives, will not be undertaken.
+If an attorney or agent of record assigns a correspondence address which is different than an address where the attorney or agent normally receives mail, the attorney or agent is reminded that (1) 37 CFR 11.106 requires the attorney or agent to keep information obtained by attorney/agent - client relationship in confidence; and (2) the attorney or agent is still responsible for responding to any notice or action from the Office.
+See 37 CFR 11.101, 11.103 and 11.804.
+Double correspondence with an applicant and their attorney, or with two representatives, will not be undertaken.
 See MPEP §§ 403.01(a), 403.01(b), 403.02, and 714.01(d).